Nidumolu1974/SECURITY-ENGINEERING/README.md

 Where did these notes come from?
 See the README.

 # Learning Tips
 - Track concepts - "To learn", "Revising", "Done"
+  - Use spaced-repetition.
   - Any terms I couldn't easily explain went on to post-its.
   - One term per post-it.
-"To learn", "Revising", "Done" was written on my whiteboard and I moved my post-its between these categories, I attended to this every few days
+  - "To learn", "Revising", "Done" was written on my whiteboard and I moved my post-its between these categories, I attended to this every few days
   - I looked up terms everyday, and I practiced recalling terms and explaining them to myself every time I remembered I had these interviews coming up (frequently).
   - I focused on the most difficult topics first before moving onto easier topics.
   - I carried around a notebook and wrote down terms and explanations.
   - Using paper reduces distractions.

 - **How to review concepts**